testem/testem/README.md

     testem ci

 In CI mode, Testem runs your tests on all the browsers that are available on the system one after another.

+You can run multiple browsers in parallel in CI mode by specifying the `--parallel` (or `-P`) option to be the number of concurrent running browsers.

+    testem ci -P 5 # run 5 browser in parallel

 To find out what browsers are currently available - those that Testem knows about and can make use of

     testem launchers